seantomburke/shipit.gifs/README.md

 ## General Rules
 + Be a good person
-+ Add GIFs that can be used in the context of shipping code reviews, design reviews or just any "Looks good to me" moment
++ Add GIFs that can be used in the context of shipping code reviews, design reviews or just any "Looks good to me" or "Ship it!" moments
 + You can add as many as you'd like
 + Use GIFs at a reasonable size, no more than 5MB.
++ GIFs should come from one of the approved domains in [domains.json](domains.json)
 + GIFs need to pass all tests and be approved in a Pull Request.
 + Keep names all lowercase, the only special character that is allowed is a dash `-`.
 + Include all fields: `_id`, `name`, `url`, `description`, `active`.